top of page

 Rex and his works of art get around: the museums in San Antonio, notably the McNay and the UTSA gallery, the SpencerMuseum of Art at the University of Kansas and the Lawrence Art Center, the Smithsonian in Washington, the Institute of Texan Cultures, and the Fulton J. Sheen Center for Thought and Culture in New York, not to mention Neiman Marcus and The Cloister at Sea Island Resort.
 He is represented by galleries in San Antonio, Fort Lauderdale, and New York.
 When a Manhattan dealer fills the historical Upper-East-Side “Waterfall” Mansion with Rex Hausmann’s paintings, one simply says, “I expected no less.”
 What took Madison Avenue so long?

 Rex likes to say, “Grow Where You Are Planted.”
 He means it to apply to the arts.
 (Were you aware that he plants gardens?
 Did I remember to mention that?)
-He and his parents plough the fields of culture, sow artistic resources, and reap Community.
-I mean of course “The Hausmann Millworks: A Creative Community,” where small-scale industry meets big time creativity.
+He and his parents plow the fields of culture, sow artistic resources, and reap Community.
+I mean, of course, “The Hausmann Millworks: A Creative Community,” where small-scale industry meets big-time creativity.
 “A Creative Community,” as he puts it, where, yes, “he gardens, teaches. and paints daily, and enjoys a cigar with friends every so often.”
 Oh, and depicts them in paintings – the cigars I mean, but also the friends.
 Let a thousand flowers bloom.

 2